UCSF-TI/tipcc-web/docs/software/software-repositories.md

   <em>0.26.0.4715</em>
   </td>
   <td>
-  <strong>Nextflow - Data-driven computational pipelines</strong><br>
+  <strong>Nextflow:- Data-driven Computational Pipelines</strong><br>
   Nextflow enables scalable and reproducible scientific workflows using software containers.
 It allows the adaptation of pipelines written in the most common scripting languages.
-Its fluent DSL simplifies the implementation and the deployment of complex parallel and reactive workflows on clouds and clusters.<br>
+Its fluent DSL simplifies the implementation and the deployment of complex parallel and reactive workflows on clouds and clusters.
+Example: <code>nextflow -version</code>.<br>
   URL: <a href="https://www.nextflow.io/">https://www.nextflow.io/</a><br>
   </td>
  </tr>